Terradue/doc-developer-sandbox/source/developer/browseresults.rst

 Recap
 =====

-* We executed a multinode workflow,
+#.
+We executed a multinode workflow,
-* We browsed either final or intermediate results through the Web GUI.
+#.
+We browsed either final or intermediate results through the Web GUI.

 Files used in this Hands-On
 ===========================

-Refer to files used in the :doc:`Hands-On Exercise 6 <multinode>`
+Refer to files used in the exercise :doc:`a multi-node workflow <multinode>`